rohansuresh27/LazyRead/README.md

 # LazyRead-
-A chrome extention that generates web page summary using Natural Language Processing
+A chrome extention that generates web page summary using Natural Language Processing.